Nackloose/Perturbarium/README.md

 - Notes, experiments, and sketches live freely
 - Paradigm-shifting seeds are sown, waiting to be cultivated

+A perfect illustration of Inkspill's purpose is [`inkspill/fft_compression_concept.md`](inkspill/fft_compression_concept.md).
+This document doesn't present a finished product or a proven theory; instead, it explores a bold, experimental approach to file compression using the Fast Fourier Transform (FFT).
+The concept is laid out in detail, but it remains speculative, inviting critique, iteration, and further development.
+It exemplifies how Inkspill serves as a safe space for ambitious, half-formed ideas—where technical imagination is encouraged to run ahead of implementation, and where even radical or unconventional proposals are welcome.
+Here, the value lies in the act of exploration itself: some ideas, like the FFT compression concept, may one day mature into robust frameworks or inspire new paradigms; others may simply spark discussion or serve as stepping stones for future breakthroughs.

 > *"Some notes are just future footnotes to a story you haven't written yet.
 Some are the first lines of a new chapter in the field."*

 Some of these spills will evolve into structured truths or even new paradigms.
 Some won't.
 That's the point.

 ---

-## Relationship Between Axia and Inkspill
+## Relationship Between Perturbarium, Axia, and Inkspill

-If **Axia** is the canon — the distilled, enduring truths and the evolving axioms —
+If **Perturbarium** is the container — the controlled environment where ideas can safely perturb and evolve —
+**Axia** is the stable foundation within that container, providing the theoretical bedrock that makes the perturbations meaningful.
 **Inkspill** is the creative chaos and generative ground that comes before, where new paradigms are born and tested.

-Ideas are spilled here, sifted, then (sometimes) shaped into something worthy of lasting value — or even capable of shifting the very foundations.
+Ideas are spilled in Inkspill, sifted, then (sometimes) shaped into something worthy of lasting value in Axia — or even capable of shifting the very foundations of the Perturbarium itself.

 > *"Everything sharp was once a blur."*
 >